DavidN0809/Applied-AI-Midterm/README.md

 ## Step 4
 Run model B notebook it will save the figures into the ./figs directory.

 ## Step 5
-Run the comparison notebook to view all the saved figures
+Run the Comparison notebook to see all plots from both model A and Model B

 # Directory Explained
 Inside ./Data is the dogs vs cats dataset.
 Inside ./figs is the accuracy, AUC and f1 accuracy plots.
-Inside ./models is the model_a, model_b, generator and discriminator models.
-Inside ./output is where the output image files from the SRGAN notebook is stored, comparing the low res, high res and generated images.
+Inside ./models is the best model_a, model_b, generator and discriminator models.
+Inside ./notebooks/srgan-output/ is where the output image files from the SRGAN notebook is stored, comparing the low res, high res and generated images.
 Inside ./Data/srgan is a copy of ./Data that is resized to 128x128 using the SRGAN.

 ## Needed Commands to train and generate images